 Students are recruited from the following academic units: Health Sciences (MPH, MHSc), Kinesiology (HBKin, MSc), Psychology (HBA/HBSc, MA/MSc, PhD), Nursing (BScN, MN(PHCNP)), Women's Studies (BA, MA/MSJ/Med/MSW), Computer Science (BSc, MSc), Business Administration (BAdmin/HBComm, MBA/MSc Mgt), Social Justice Studies (MA), and Social Work (HBSW, MSW).

-Additionally, we are excited that a PhD program in the Department of Health Sciences will commence either fall 2019 or 2020.
+Additionally, we are excited that the PhD program in the Department of Health Sciences commenced in the Fall of 2020.
 The majority of the doctoral students recruited for the Institute would fall under the PhD program in Health Sciences or Psychology.

 Helen Otterman (Graduate Student, MHSc)

 Helen completed an Honours Bachelor of Science in Biology as well as a Bachelor of Science in Psychology at Lakehead University.
 Helen is currently Masters in Health Sciences student, specialising in Epidemiology, under the supervision of Dr Vicki Kristman.
 She is interested in mental health and hopes to improve the lives of people with mental health disorders.
 For her thesis, she is proposing to determine if there is an association between gender and desired workplace accommodations for workers with mental health disorders.